 If you are curious why it’s so important (and profitable) read the article on permission marketing.
 We’ll just leave you with a thought that a quick subscription system has numerous advantages.
 For one, it allows your customers to take care of themselves and it automatically optimizes the database and your costs.

 Home Location Register

-Having doubts whether numbers in your contact database are correct or want to check what operators are you clients using?
+Having doubts about whether numbers in your contact database are correct or want to check what operators are your clients using?
 Use the HLR (Home Location Register) check-up service!

 Have you only just begun to build the database?
 Just remember about GDPR!
 At the same time, try to plan or at least predict your future campaigns, and ask proper questions.
 In most scenarios you’ll get only one chance to collect data that will help you to target your messages better.

 According to Art.
 5, EU the companies’ GDPR data must be adequate, relevant and limited to purposes necessary to which they are processed.

 Make yourself visible with branded SMS

 You are probably using your own SMS sender name ID.
 If not – it’s time to start!
 As a reminder, the sender name ID is 11 alphanumeric characters that replace a telephone number and identify the company as a sender.
 It’s a basic yet exceptionally effective way to increase brand awareness.
 Set up your free branded SMS service in the Customer Portal, but remember that it might not be available in every country.
 Contact our consultants to find it out.

 Keep in mind that you can use multiple sender names, if your campaign needs it.
 But be sure to mark that the message is a continuation of your previous communication: a part of the name or a signature at the end of an SMS.